Andreas1331/android-webrtc-dji/README.md

 <a name="readme-top"></a>
 <!-- PROJECT LOGO -->
 <div align="center">
-<h3 align="center">DJI Android application using WebRTC </h3>
+<h3 align="center">Stream DJI video on Android using WebRTC </h3>
   <p align="center">
-    This is a library to get started with streaming the videofeed of DJI drones straight to your browser.
+    This is a library to get started with streaming the videofeed of DJI drones straight to your browser with low latency.
     <br />
     <a href="https://github.com/Andreas1331/android-webrtc-dji/tree/main"><strong>Explore the code</strong></a>
       <br />